Resolution Bay: Naming

-Resolution Bay is a reference to James Cook's ship the HMS Resolution which he brought on his second and third voyages.
+Resolution Bay is a reference to James Cook's ship HMS Resolution which he brought on his second and third voyages.
 The bay was likely dubbed such by Captain John Lort Stokes in the early 1850s.
-Cook initially dubbed the bay Shag Cove during his first expedition, a name seconded on Peter Fannin's map from his second voyage, aboard the HMS Adventure.
+Cook initially dubbed the bay Shag Cove during his first expedition, a name seconded on Peter Fannin's map from his second voyage, aboard HMS Adventure.

+Localities

-Akatārewa / Bottle Rock
+Bottle Rock

-Akatārewa / Bottle Rock sits east of Atapu / Resolution Bay, just south of the bays eastern tip.
-Beneath the waves Akatārewa / Bottle Rock connects to the point.
+Bottle Rock sits east of Resolution Bay, just south of the bay's eastern tip.
+Beneath the waves, Bottle Rock connects to the point.

-Akatārewa can be split into 2 Te Reo Māori words, aka, meaning "vine/climbing plant" or ", and tārewa, meaning "dangling", "hanging", or "suspended".
-Together akatārewa means "hanging vines" or "trailing vines".
+The rock's Māori name, Akatārewa, means "hanging vines" or "trailing vines".

 Bottle Rock is an unofficial name.
 The peninsula adjacent to it has been dubbed "Bottle Rock Peninsula" and was home to a ZIP (Zero Invasive Predators) research facility as of March 2020.

 Schoolhouse Bay

-Schoolhouse Bay sits at the back of Atapu / Resolution Bay.
-The bay was formerly home to the local school, which operated on and off, having 12 pupils in the 1920s from families in Panaruawhiti / Endeavour Inlet and Atapu / Resolution Bay.
+Schoolhouse Bay sits at the back of Resolution Bay.
+The bay was formerly home to the local school, which operated on and off, and had twelve pupils in the 1920s from families in Endeavour Inlet and Resolution Bay.
 The school building was eventually washed away by a slip.
-Parts of the Queen Charlotte Track were once bridle paths children rode ponies on to the school.
+Parts of the Queen Charlotte Track were once bridle paths used by children to ride ponies to the school.